rlivings39/cpp-practice/README.md

 In C++ `std::condition_variable::wait, wait_for, wait_until` all accept predicates which allow ignoring spurious wake ups.

+https://en.cppreference.com/w/cpp/thread/condition_variable/wait_for.html seems to avoid mentioning what happens when a timeout occurs, doesn't mention what exceptions arise, and the example doesn't use `wait_for`.
+Same for the `wait_until` page.

 ### atomic

 ### Memory order, fences, etc.

 Include x64 basic info

+https://www.kernel.org/doc/Documentation/memory-barriers.txt is a nice resource.

+In general, memory loads/stores can happen in any old order on a cpu and different cpus may disagree on the order in which they happen.

+Some guarantees

+* On a given cpu dependent memory accesses are issued in order
+* Overlapping loads and stores on a single cpu will appear to be ordered
+* It **must not** be assumed that the compiler does what you want
+* It **must not** be assumed that independent loads and stores will be issued in the order given
+* It **must** be assumed that overlapping memory accesses may be merged or discarded ??
+This seems to violate the second point?
+* All bets are off for bitfields which are often managed by read-modify-write sequences.
+All fields must be protected by a single lock.

+**Memory barriers** are interventions used to impose perceived partial orders over the memory operations on either side of the barrier.
+They come in a few flavors

+*

 ## learncpp.com review